Nicolò Bulega: 2019

 For the 2019 Moto2 World Championship, despite his poor results, and mainly due to his height and weight on smaller bikes, Bulega was given an opportunity in Moto2 by Sky Racing Team VR46, partnering Luca Marini.
-He performed somewhat better, with 4 top-10 finishes in the Spanish, French, Czech, and Thai Grand Prixs, but finished 17th in the standings with 48 points.
+He performed somewhat better, with 4 top-10 finishes in the Spanish, French, Czech, and Thai GPs, but finished 17th in the standings with 48 points.
 Marini ended in 6th, with 190 points, and 4 podiums (two victories), and Sky VR46 decided not to keep Bulega for a second season.

 Federal Oil Gresini Moto2 (2020–2021)

 2020

 In the 2020 Moto2 World Championship, Bulega was partnered by Edgar Pons at Gresini.
 Bulega once again had a bad year, only finishing in the top 10 twice, ending the season 20th in the standings, with 32 points.
 Luckily for him, Pons had an even worse season, finishing with points in just two races.